j-keck/zfs-snap-diff/README.md

   * starts a web server on port http://127.0.0.1:12345
   * optional arguments:
-    * -a: listen on all interfaces
+    * -a: listen on all interfaces (default: listen only on localhost)
+    * -p: web server port (default: 12345)
-    * -default-file-action: default file action when a file is selected:
+    * -default-file-action: file action when a file is selected (default: view):
       * off: no action
       * view: view the file from the given snapshot
       * diff: diff the file from the given snapshot with the actual version
       * download: download the file from the given snapshot
       * restore: restore the file from the given snapshot
-    * -diff-context-size: context size in diff
+    * -diff-context-size: context size in diff (default: 5)
-    * -p: web server port
+    * -scan-snap-limit: limit how many snapshots are scan to search older file version (default: scan all)
+      * negative limit: scan all snapshots
+      * recommended if you have many snapshots
+    * -compare-file-method: compare method when searching in snapshots for other file versions (default: size+modTime)
+      * supported methods:
+        * size+modTime: compares per size and modification time (very cheap)
+        * size: compares per size (very cheap)
+        * md5: compares per md5 (VERY EXPENSIVE! combine it with '-scan-snap-limit' and use it only for text files!)
+      * use size or md5 when you work on files in a scm where you switch branches (this updates the file modTime).